Skip to content

 KeyDescriptionDefault

-SchedulerScheduler algorithm (minrtt or wlb)wlb
+SchedulerScheduler algorithm (minrtt, wlb, wlb_udp_pin, or backup_fec)wlb

 PathNetwork interface to bind (repeatable)Default interface